DoganCK/em/_posts/2020-8-02-linear-regression.md

 1. We could eyeball it.
 2. We could calculate, somehow, how well a certain line fits a certain set of dots.

 Now, the first option seems much easier.
 And in my experience, humans can eyeball a linear fit pretty well.
-In fact, at the end of the next section you'll be able to test your skills, as well.
+In fact, at the end of the next section, you'll be able to test your skills, as well.

 But this approach has some drawbacks.
-First of all, how do we tell your eyeballing is better than mine?
-Also, what if we want to get really precise.
-And, perhaps most pressingly, what happens if we need to fit bazillions lines to different sets of dots.
+First of all, how do we tell that our eyeballing is better than mine?
+Also, what if we wanted to get really precise.
+And, perhaps most pressingly, what would happen if we needed to fit bazillions lines to different sets of dots.
 No one would want to eyeball each one of them!

 The second option has some extra perks, too.
 There is a fairly simple rationale behind it and the concepts introduced play fundamental roles in all data analysis, including cutting edge machine learning.
 So, having an intuitive understanding of these concepts helps.

 But, the most important perk of the second option?
 The result is frickin' beautiful!
 Let's get to it.

 # Setup
-First order of business: I've talked about *how well* a line fits a set of dots.
+The first order of business: I've talked about *how well* a line fits a set of dots.
 Let's talk about what 'how well' means in this context.
 In other words, let's talk about the error a line produces given a certain set of dots.
 ## Measuring Error
 What is error?
 Here's a good measure: the difference between the actual house price, $y$, and the estimated price according to the fitted line, $\hat{y}$.

 $$Error:=y - \hat{y}.$$

-Great, we have calculated the error for a single point; it's just the verical distance between the fitted line and the actual dot.
+Great, we have calculated the error for a single point; it's just the vertical distance between the fitted line and the actual dot.
 <!-- TODO: I need an image to right showing the difference, here -->
 In what follows, we're going to work on extrapolating this idea for a single point to the whole data set.
 ## Squared Error